kodadot/developers/docs/FAQ.md

 ### What are the transfer fees on Kusama?

 - It is important to note that the cost of transferring KSM is [dynamic](https://guide.kusama.network/docs/faq/#what-are-the-transfer-fees-for-kusama).
 Currently, the minimum cost of transferring KSM is 0.01 KSM (the base fee), although this can be changed via governance.

+### Can someone double buy my art?

+- RMRK is currently just an NFT baked into the blockchain and we don’t have any chain logic.
+From the lesson of randomness, we know that there is the possibility that two or more people can make buy transactions in the same block and can lose money.
+Then it’s just about the honesty of the artist to return the money or mint the same NFT as the token of appreciation.